kalwalt/kalwaltart.com/_posts/2020-02-08-arstudio-new-open-source-tool-augmented-reality.md

 ---
 layout: post
 idx: 25
-title: arstudio new open source tool augmented reality
+title: arStudio a new open source tool for augmented reality creatives
 description: >-
   arStudio is a developing editor for building applications in javascript for augmented reality.
 It is based on https://webglstudio.org and with a few